-- Unit sequencing or integration

-- Assignments and projects

-- Resource planning, such as when to deploy specialist staff

-- Timetabling, events, shows and trips

-- Schemes of work

-- External resources available

-- Planning assignment deadlines across the programme to ensure that students are not overwhelmed at key points

-- Feedback from students and from external sources, such as progression providers

-- How authenticity of student work can be assured.
+- Unit sequencing or integration - Assignments and projects including covering assessment of work experience/placement.
+Resource planning, such as when to deploy specialist staff - Timetabling, events, shows and trips - Scheduling of work experience/ placement and availability - Schemes of work - External resources available - Planning assignment deadlines across the programme to ensure that students are not overwhelmed at key points - Feedback from students and from external sources, such as progression providers - How authenticity of student work can be assured.